Dav0105/PictwoChat_Frontend/README.md

 _Make sure that the backend is also running._

 ## Testing
 Tests are ran using the Playwright library and can be found in the `./e2e` folder.
+Run `npm run test` to start the testing procedure.
-If you'd like to tweak the configuration (add more browsers, ...), check the `./playwright.config.ts` file.
+_If you'd like to tweak the configuration (add more browsers, ...), check the `./playwright.config.ts` file._

 ## Hierarchy
 ```py